 We’re well aware that the risk of in-home accidents rises for older people living alone, especially if they lack helpful connections with the outside community.

 But younger people–and families–who may be socially isolated for any number of reasons, also face higher accident risk.
-The absence of support from friends and extended family means the absence of another set of caring eyes and helpful hands to notice obvious hazards.
+Any successful social isolation care plan will address the absence of support from friends and extended family.
+This means the absence of another set of caring eyes and helpful hands to notice obvious hazards.

 Lonely individuals can slip into a pattern where it’s just too much for them to keep up with healthy habits, and may be less able to fix in-home hazards on their own.
 And they might not notice subtle signs of their own deteriorating health.